 He thinks that it should have rained today, but it didn't.
 Instead, it's beautiful and sunny and mocking.
-He wishes that he were some place else, but he stays, hidden behind the trees, waiting for the crowd to clear out.
+He wishes he were some place else, but he stays, hidden behind the trees as he waits for the crowd to clear out.

 The procession moves like a wave, heading towards a small building.
 Only two silhouettes stand at the foot of the grave, her and her brother—the one who had once been a twin.
-She puts a hand on his back, comforting him without crying, without blubbering.
+She puts a hand on his back, comforting him without crying.
 She turns, leaving her brother to his grief, when she sees him beyond the trees.

-She walks over towards him.
+She walks over to him.
 Her eyes are dry, but her face is red and blotchy.
 She is neither angry nor upset.
 She just looks so exhausted.
-When she reaches him, she folds her arms across her chest and stares off in the distance, at some remote spot that only she can see.
+When she reaches him she folds her arms beneath her breasts and stares off in the distance, at some remote spot that only she can see.

-"You're here to tell me that you're sorry for my loss and that you're sorry for being on the wrong side of the war," she says blandly, somewhat bitterly, yet there is no animosity in her voice.
+"You're here to tell me that you're sorry for my loss and that you're sorry for being on the wrong side of the war."
+There is no animosity in her voice, only tired resignation.

 He takes a step towards her and slides his hand into his pocket, pulling out a small plastic bag.
 "I thought you might want my last chocolate frog."

-She jumps, startled, and throws a towel over her shoulder.
+She jumps at the sound of his voice.
 "Malfoy?
 Merlin!
 You scared the magic out of me."

-She laughs and bends down to pick up her water bottle, squirting the cool aqua into her mouth.
-"I didn't know you like the Harpies," she says casually, slipping her water bottle into her holdall and then hoisting it over her shoulder.
+She laughs and bends down to pick up her water bottle, taking a healthy sip.
+"I didn't know you like the Harpies."
+She slipped the bottle into her holdall and hoisted it over her shoulder.

 He runs out of the restaurant, intent on catching up with her.
 Admittedly, he's rather inebriated, having done an incalculable amount of birthday shots.
 His drunken state, however, only fuels his determination to speak with her.

 She turns around, bewildered, raising an eyebrow in confusion.
 He stops short in front of her and tries to compose himself.
-He's not sure what to say or do, so he sniffs arrogantly and clears his throat, drawing himself up to full height.
+He's not sure what to say or do.

 "Hullo," he says awkwardly, swaying slightly on his feet.

-He's uncomfortable with the situation he has thrown himself into, but he's rather happy.
+He's uncomfortable with the situation he has thrown himself into, but he's rather happy about it, too.
 Maybe it's because of the alcohol, but it's more than that.
-He knew that she'd be there, at that particular restaurant with her friends, and so he went to meet with her, to talk with her.
+He knew that she'd be there at that particular restaurant with her friends, and so he went to meet with her, to talk with her.
 Now that he has his artificial courage, it's time for him to be confident.

-She pokes her head over his shoulder, having to raise herself up on her tiptoes.
-"What's that?" she asks, looking down at the spun ball of pink candy he holds in his hand.
+"What's that?"
+She pokes her head over his shoulder, eyeing the spun ball of pink candy in his hand with envy.